-In 2017, the Supervisory Board met 6 times, the Board of Directors met 14 times, and the audit committee of the Board of Directors met 3 times.
+In 2014, the Supervisory Board met five times, the Board of Directors met 12 times, and the Audit Committee of the Board of Directors met five times.

-The Annual General Meeting, held on 26 April 2017, addressed the matters listed in Article 11 of the Articles of Association and the proposal by the Board of Directors on increase of the company’s share capital.
+The Annual General Meeting, held on 17 April 2014, addressed the matters listed in Article 11 of the Articles of Association and decided to increase the company’s share capital.

-Members of the Supervisory Board at the Annual General Meeting for the period 2017−2020 were elected as follows: Seppo Kallio, Director, Johanna Karimäki, Member of Parliament, Riitta Myller, Member of Parliament, and Anne-Mari Virolainen, Member of Parliament.
+The following members were elected at the Annual General Meeting to the Supervisory Board for the period 2014−2017: Kalle Hyötynen, Vice Chairman; Seppo Kallio, Director; Riitta Myller, Member of Parliament; and Anne-Mari Virolainen, Member of Parliament.

 Members of the Board of Directors elected at the Annual General Meeting: